kellywoldseth/deployToWeb/README.md

 # Hosting a Full-Stack Application
-## Udacity Full Stack Javascript Developer Project 4

----
-# Udagram: Project Overview

-Starter code was provided by Udacity including the api and frontend of Udagram, an Instagram-like app, as the focus of this project was deploying the app.
-In this project, I combined IAM, RDS, S3, and Elastic Beanstalk from AWS to deploy the app.
-In addition, I used circleCi for continuous integration and continuous deployment.
+## Description: Given starter code of a mock app called "Udagram" modeled after Instagram, I used AWS RDS (to host a database), S3 (to store uploaded pictures), and Elastic Beanstalk (to host server) to deploy the web site.
+In addition, I used circleCi for continuous integration and deployment.

 ### Dependencies